Emeril Lagasse: Cooking competition shows

-In 2009 Lagasse joined Bravo's Top Chef as a judge.
+In 2009, Lagasse joined Bravo's Top Chef as a judge.
 He also was a guest judge during season 9 of Top Chef: Texas in 2011 and joined the judges' table for seasons 10 and 11 in Seattle and New Orleans, respectively.
 During season 11 of Top Chef: New Orleans, Emeril's Restaurant was the featured location and the episode's winning dish was featured on the menu at the restaurant.

 Lagasse teamed with fellow Food Network personality Mario Batali in a tag battle against Bobby Flay and White House executive chef Cristeta Comerford on an episode of Iron Chef America which aired on January 2, 2010.

 Lagasse served as the "Menu Master" of the TNT cooking competition show On the Menu, which ran for one season in 2014.
 The show was hosted by Ty Pennington.

 Acting

-In 1996, Lagasse was a guest on the animated show Space Ghost Coast to Coast, where he and other chefs, including Martin Yan, prepare meals for Space Ghost.
+In 1996, Lagasse was a guest on the animated show Space Ghost Coast to Coast, where he and other chefs, including Martin Yan, prepared meals for Space Ghost.

 Lagasse briefly starred on Emeril, a TV sitcom on NBC during the 2001 fall season with Robert Urich, in which he played a fictionalized version of himself.
 It was canceled after eleven episodes.

-He provides the voice of hot-tempered alligator named Marlon the Gator in the 2009 New Orleans-set Disney film The Princess and the Frog.
+He provides the voice of a hot-tempered alligator named Marlon the Gator in the 2009 New Orleans-set Disney film The Princess and the Frog.

 In 2006, Lagasse appears as himself in the film Last Holiday, starring Queen Latifah.
 He is featured as the cooking inspiration to her character and appears in the final scene.

 In 2012, Lagasse appeared as himself on an episode of the HBO drama series Treme.
 Lagasse's scene was written by fellow chef (and Treme writer) Anthony Bourdain, who stated afterward that writing the scene was "a dream" for him because it showed a sadder, more burdened side of Lagasse, which existed in real life but was rarely shown in his television appearances.